scrtlabs/SecretNetwork/docs/ledger-nano-s.md

-# Use your Ledger with the Secret Network!
+# Using SCRT with Ledger

 Note: This guide is for Ledger Nano S but according to community members it also works for Ledger Nano X.